Panachaiki F.C.: 2004–2015

 In 2004, Panachaiki were absorbed by Patraikos, a debt-free Beta Ethniki team.
-This created the "Panahaiki GI 2005", who took part in the Beta Ethniki in 2005.
+This created the Panahaiki 2005, who took part in the Beta Ethniki in 2004.
 Nevertheless, the team was relegated the following season to the Gamma Ethniki.

 Although they managed to rise to the Beta Etniki in 2011, Panachaiki were relegated and fined EUR 300,000 for bribery in a match against Olympiakos Chersonissos.
 Simultaneously, in relation to the same case, a fine and a five-year ban were imposed upon the club's chairman Alexis Kougias.
 However, the EPAA Appeals Committee later allowed the team to continue in the second tier and replaced the original penalty with a 5-point deduction.
 Kougias was also acquitted.

 In 2015, Panachaiki's chairman left the club.
 The team were relegated the same year to the Gamma Ethniki with a squad of only 13 players.

+2015–2019: Financial crisis, "Panachaean Alliance", and legal restructuring

+In 2015, Panachaiki experienced severe administrative turmoil following the departure of its long-term chairman, Alexis Kougias.
+The club was left financially unstable and finished the 2015–16 Football League season in 16th place, resulting in relegation to the third-tier Gamma Ethniki with a critically depleted roster of only 13 active players.
+Following relegation, the club went into the hands of its amateur department.
+In the summer of 2016, fifteen local city entrepreneurs created the "Panachaean Alliance" to take over the reins, clear old debts from previous administrations, and stabilize the team.
+Under this new leadership, veteran international footballer and former Panachaiki player Kostas Katsouranis was hired as technical director to oversee the organization of the football section.
+The reorganization yielded immediate results, as the team was crowned champions of the 2016–17 Gamma Ethniki, securing promotion back to the second division.

+Kostas Katsouranis served as technical director during the "Panachaean Alliance" era.

+On 21 June 2017, the Deputy Minister of Sports tabled an amendment to the Hellenic Parliament concerning article 10 of the new Sport Law.
+The amendment stated that, from the 2016–17 season onwards, if an Athlitiki Anonymi Eteria (A.A.E.) is relegated to an amateur league and goes into liquidation, any liability falls solely to the responsible individuals if a new A.A.E. is established for the same sport by the same founding club.
+The passing of this amendment paved the way for the creation of a new football club entity under the name "PAE Panachaiki 1891".
+During the 2018–19 campaign, Panachaiki achieved a notable victory by defeating PAOK 2–1 at home in the Greek Cup round of 16, becoming the only team to beat PAOK during their otherwise undefeated domestic season.